sia007/voice-bot-challenge/ARCHITECTURE.md

 per call while iterating, and they avoid hammering the test line / hitting Twilio concurrency limits on a bare trial-tier setup.

+For **frameworks**, the server is FastAPI + uvicorn.
+I picked FastAPI mainly for its native `async`/`await` support and built-in WebSocket handling — this project is fundamentally two concurrent audio streams (Twilio ↔ server, server ↔ OpenAI) that need to run at the same time without blocking each other, which is exactly what `asyncio.gather()` and an async framework are for.
+A synchronous framework like Flask would need extra threading/worker machinery bolted on to handle a live bidirectional audio relay reasonably;
+FastAPI gives that concurrency model by default.
+The rest of the stack is intentionally minimal — plain `requests` for one-off Twilio REST calls, no ORM/database (call state just lives in memory for the duration of a run, since nothing here needs to persist beyond one script execution).

 For **bug detection**, I deliberately kept it as a second, separate LLM pass over the finished transcript rather than trying to have the Realtime session judge itself live mid-call.
 Judging quality issues (e.g. "did it check